Noise-stability and central limit theorems for effective resistance of random electric networks: Preliminaries

-\end{lemm} \begin{dem} Let us first suppose that $\G$ is finite.
-Then, it is well known that $i^{u,v}_r(e)$ and $\R^{u,v}(r)$ are rational functions of $r$ with no positive pole.
-See for instance \cite{Bollobas98}, Theorem 2 p.~46.
+\begin{pf} Let us first suppose that $\G$ is finite.
+Then it is well known that $i^{u,v}_r(e)$ and $\R^{u,v}(r)$ are rational functions of $r$ with no positive pole.
+See, for instance, \cite{Bollobas98}, Theorem~2, page~46.
 The idea goes back to Kirchhoff (see \cite{Kirchhoff58} for an english translation of the original paper).
-The fact that $\partial_e \R^{u,v}(r)=(i^{u,v}_r(e))^2$ is also known, cf. for instance \cite{LyonsPeres2011}, Exercise 2.69.
+The fact that $\partial_e \R ^{u,v}(r)=(i^{u,v}_r(e))^2$ is also known; cf., for instance, \cite {LyonsPeres2011}, Exercise 2.69.
 One easy way to see it is as follows.
 Let $r'$ be a collection of resistance differing from $r$ only on edge $e$.
 Then, using the minimality of $i^{u,v}_r$,

-and thus:
+and thus

-Letting $r'(e)$ go to $r(e)$ shows that $\partial_e \R^{u,v}(r)=(i^{u,v}_r(e))^2$.
+Letting $r'(e)$ go to $r(e)$ shows that $\partial_e \R ^{u,v}(r)=(i^{u,v}_r(e))^2$.

-To compute the partial derivatives of $r\mapsto i^{u,v}_r(e)$, let us differentiate Kirchhoff's laws of Definition~\ref{defi:Kirchhoff} with respect to $r'(e)$.
-We obtain:
+To compute the partial derivatives of $r\mapsto i^{u,v}_r(e)$, let us differentiate the flow condition~(\ref{eq:flow}) and Kirchhoff's cycle law of Definition~\ref{defi:Kirchhoff} with respect to $r(e')$.
+We obtain

 and for every cycle $\gamma$ on $\G$,